-Designing office space in a coronavirus world
+Designing office space in a Hybrid world

-Employee safety and employee comfort absolutely must be at the center of your office redesign.
-While the look of your new corporate office interior design is still important, any office redesign to accommodate coronavirus health requirements will only be successful if your employees feel safe returning to work.
-They are being asked to share space in a time when social distancing is pivotal to safety.
-We can work together to redesign your office space in a way that shows your employees that they are your priority.
+Employee safety and employee comfort absolutely must be at the center of office redesign.
+While the look of a new corporate office interior design is still important, any redesign to accommodate coronavirus health requirements will only be successful if employees feel safe returning to work, as many offices still have share space.
+Joyce Contract Interiors can work with you to redesign your office space in a way that shows your employees that they are your priority.

 Establishing a healthy workspace begins with a good look at what office redesign has to offer.
-Whether you are building a more private office design or a shared office-space design, there are specifics to consider.
+Whether you are building a more private office design or a shared-office space design, there are specifics to consider.

 What does the future workplace look like?

-The way you redesign your office space can help reinforce safe social distancing habits and support individual concerns about separation and safety.
-An office-space design can cover any number of factors, and even small adjustments can make a big difference.
+How can you create a healthy workplace through design?The way you redesign your office space can reinforce safe social-distancing habits and support individual concerns about separation and safety.
+An office-space design can cover many factors, and even small adjustments can make a big difference.
 Whether you are hoping to use a more open floor plan or to increase the closed nature of individual offices, there are office redesign choices that will help prevent the spread of the virus.